 Following the announcement of the ruling, Women and Equalities minister, Bridget Phillipson told BBC Radio 4’s Today programme that transgender women should use male toilets, saying: “The ruling was clear that provisions and services should be accessed on the basis of biological sex.”

-Mrs Phillipson attempted to reassure the transgender community during a speech in the House of Commons last week, saying that the Labour government will protect “the rights of all people with protected characteristics now and always”.
+Mrs Phillipson attempted to reassure the transgender community in a speech in the House of Commons last week, saying that the Labour government will protect “the rights of all people with protected characteristics now and always”.

 The ongoing demonstrations come after the UK Supreme Court ruled in favour of a motion by campaign group, For Women Scotland to amend The Equality Act 2010.
 The motion claimed that sex based protections should only apply to the biological sex of the person affected.